linode/docs/docs/uptime/install-icinga2-debian9.md

  - '[Official Icinga Documentation](https://www.icinga.com/docs/icinga2/latest/doc/01-about/)'
 ---

-Icinga, previously a fork of popular Nagios monitoring system, is an Open-Source network monitoring application that can be used to monitor critical services and systems over your premises.
+Icinga (a Nagios fork) is an Open-Source network monitoring tool that used for monitoring critical services and systems over your premises.
 Icinga2 can check and monitor hosts in a network or it can verify network external protocols, such as the state of a HTTP server, a mail server a file share service or others.
 However, Icinga2 can be configured to monitor internal systems state and check the load, the memory, the disk free space or other internal parameters via Icinga agents deployed in every node that needs to me monitored.
 Icinga can also be configured to send notifications and alerts via e-mail or SMS to the system administrators defined in contacts.
 Icinga is highly deployed in Linux on top of Apache web server, PHP server-side interpreted programming language and MySQL or MariaDB database.
 These components make what we know as the LAMP stack.

 In this tutorial we’ll cover how to install and configure the latest version Icinga2 web monitoring tool in Debian 9.2 in order to monitor our network infrastructure.
 We’ll also cover how we can setup icinga2 to monitor remote hosts services, such as HTTP servers, via regular command checks and how to deploy Icinga2 agent-based services running on the nodes that needs to be monitored in order to securely collect internal nodes system information, such as memory consumption, the system load degree, number of running processes or other important internal system parameters.